-Launching in late-November, the brewery is the first of the precinct's bars and restaurants to welcome customers.
-It's also the city's first riverside brewery, so prepare to sink plenty of hoppy beverages with one mighty fine view of the water, the Story Bridge, Kangaroo Point and the CBD.
+When Felons Brewing Co opened at Howard Smith Wharves, it gave Brisbane a brand new hangout spot with plenty of beer to drink.
+The brewery was the first of the precinct's bars and restaurants to welcome customers.
+It's also marked the city's first riverside brewery — and plenty of people have been sinking hoppy beverages with one mighty fine view of the water, the Story Bridge, Kangaroo Point and the CBD ever since.

 Making one of HSW's heritage-listed sheds its home, Felons wants everyone to know that it's there — so much so that you can spot its name on the brewery's roof from afar.
 The black-lettered sign is designed to be a landmark that can be seen from the air, and measures 47 metres long and five metres tall.
 It's also a nod to the site's past, with the wharves' old warehouses decked out the same way back in the day.
 When HSW's other two sheds open, they'll do the same thing.

 Updated August 25, 2021.